1 Scope of the Policy

 2. Policy statement on the admission and continued registration of applicants and students with criminal convictions

-2.1 The St Mary’s University Twickenham (hereafter, referred to as the University) wishes to ensure that the Higher Education is available to all who will benefit from it.
+2.1 St Mary’s University (hereafter, referred to as the University) wishes to ensure that higher education is available to all who will benefit from it.
 In this context, having a criminal record will not necessarily mean that an applicant cannot be admitted or a student continue on their course.

 2.3 The University must balance fairness with its responsibilities to provide a safe and secure environment for its staff, its students, visitors and others.
 The University will balance the interest of the student/applicant with its responsibilities to the wider university community.
-Where a student has applied or is on a course which confers a license to practice (ie Law, Teacher Training, Sports Coaching etc.) account must also be taken of the requirements of the professional bodies.
+When a student has applied for a subject area which confers a license to practice (such as Law, Teacher Training, Sports Coaching, MBBS, etc.), account must also be taken of the requirements of the professional bodies and the wider public.

-2.5 The University reserves the right to refuse to admit/expel students where it believes that their admittance or further attendance is contrary to
+2.5 The University reserves the right to refuse to admit students where it believes that their admittance:

-- above and their criminal record therefore makes it inappropriate for them to be admitted/attend.
+- Their criminal record it makes it inappropriate for them to be admitted.

 2.6 When considering admission for professional courses where a Disclosure and Barring (DBS) check is required, all convictions are relevant including those that are spent.
 For all other courses, the University will only review unspent convictions.

-3.1 Applicants to the courses which lead to a professional qualification and confer a license to practice listed below are required to undergo a DBS check prior to confirmation of their offer:
+3.1 Applicants to the courses which lead to a professional qualification and confer a license to practice listed below are required to undergo a DBS check (and, for international applicants, a criminal background records check) prior to confirmation of their offer.
+This list may not be exhaustive and will change as the University’s course portfolio changes over time:

 - MSc Sports Rehabilitation

-3.2 Applicants will be informed via the Prospectus, UCAS website and other course related information that these courses are not exempted under the Rehabilitation of Offenders Act (1974).
+3.2 Applicants will be informed via the UCAS website and other course-related information that these courses are not exempted under the Rehabilitation of Offenders Act (1974).
 This means that all convictions (including cautions, reprimands or warnings), whether spent or not, must be disclosed.

 3.3 Applicants will be asked to disclose all information regarding criminal offences during their application.
 These applications will be considered under the DBS Screening Regulations.